 Speaking of blessings, James has received the love and support of family and friends above and beyond the call of duty.
-“I always knew they were incredible, but to see that support system kick in . . .
-At the hospital, they told me they’d never seen that many people in the lobby.
-Waiting, sleeping there.
+“I always knew they were incredible, but to see that support system kick in...
+At the hospital, they told me they’d never seen that many people in the lobby waiting and sleeping there.
 And now I get to spend time with my fiancée, Anne.
 She keeps me going.
 I still go to bars, movies and restaurants.
 I think of all my buddies in the military who never even made it to a chair—what do I have to worry about?”

 James isn’t sure what path his life is going to take.
 But he knows he’ll lobby to get equipment, research and funding for other soldiers and civilians with spinal cord injuries.
-In the meantime, he’ll keep riding.
+In the meantime, he’ll keep using his RT300.
 After all, for the work ahead, he “needs to get his trigger finger back.”